 Do you love learning how things work?
 Are you passionate about building and creating?
 Do you enjoy diagnosing problems and developing solutions?
-In the School of Professional Technical, you can explore many careers that turn your passion and talent into a high-tech, in-demand and rewarding job.
-The School of Professional Technical also houses a variety of short-term programs, that at no more than 11 weeks long, can lead directly to employment opportunities.
+In the School of Career & Technical Education, you can explore many careers that turn your passion and talent into a high-tech, in-demand and rewarding job.

 Apprenticeship is a combination of technical classes and on-the-job training.
 Once you complete the workplace and classroom assignments, you will receive a completion certificate and be recognized as a Journeyman in your chosen industry nationwide.